hongleir/SpaceFlow/README.md

 ![pSM](images/pSM.png)

 Parameters:
-- `pSM_figure_save_filepath`: the file path for saving the figure of the pSM visualization. (default: "./pseudo-Spatiotemporal-Map.pdf")
+- `pSM_figure_save_filepath`: optional, type: str, the file path for saving the figure of the pSM visualization. (default: "./pseudo-Spatiotemporal-Map.pdf")
-- `colormap`:  the colormap of the pSM (default: 'roma'), full colormap options see [Scientific Colormaps](https://www.fabiocrameri.ch/colourmaps-userguide/)
+- `colormap`:  optional, type: str, the colormap of the pSM (default: 'roma'), full colormap options see [Scientific Colormaps](https://www.fabiocrameri.ch/colourmaps-userguide/)
--  `scatter_sz`: the marker size in points. (default: 1.0)
+- `scatter_sz`:optional, type: float, the marker size in points. (default: 1.0)
+- `rsz`: optional, type: float, row size of the figure in inches, (default: 4.0)
+- `csz`: optional, type: float, column size of the figure in inches, (default: 4.0)
+- `wspace`: optional, type: float, the amount of width reserved for space between subplots, expressed as a fraction of the average axis width (default: 0.4)
+- `hspace`: optional, type: float,the amount of height reserved for space between subplots, expressed as a fraction of the average axis height (default: 0.4)
+- `left`: optional, type: float, the leftmost position of the subplots of the figure in fraction (default: 0.125)
+- `right`: optional, type: float, the rightmost position of the subplots of the figure in fraction (default: 0.9)
+- `bottom`: optional, type: float, the bottom position of the subplots of the figure in fraction (default: 0.1)
+- `top`: optional, type: float, the top position of the subplots of the figure in fraction (default: 0.9)

 ## Please cite